 4. Effective Planning and Budgeting

 Cost overruns can derail even the most promising projects.
 Implement strategic planning and leveraging modern tools, project managers can prevent budget escalations and maintain financial control.
-The key is early detection, proactive management, and using the right technologies to support accurate estimations.

 Key digital tools that streamline planning: